 The group officially closed escrow on the park Thursday.

-ROC Association Election Nominations are LIVE!
-Click here to submit a nomination and learn more about the Midwest Election in 2025.
+ROC Association Elections are LIVE!
+Click here to learn more about the Midwest Election in 2025.

 The group officially closed escrow on the park Thursday.